tychonievich/graphics/md/text/nanite.md

 ## Two-pass HZB occlusion culling with LOD

 Nanite solves both challenges using a two-pass occlusion cull.
-The first pass uses the HZB from last frame, rather than last frame's visbility list; this frame's HZB is then initialized, used in the second pass, and then updated.
+The first pass uses the HZB from last frame, rather than last frame's visibility list; this frame's HZB is then initialized, used in the second pass, and then updated.
 Nanite also does two tiers of occlusion culling: first per object instance in the scene, then per visible cluster.
 The full process is